 An experienced criminal defense lawyer may be able to get your charges dismissed or downgraded.
 In some cases, you may be eligible for admission into a diversionary program such as Pre-Trial Intervention (PTI).
 PTI is a rehabilitative program that allows you to perform community service instead of going to jail.
 Upon successful completion of the program, the charges against you will be dismissed and your permanent record will be clear of a criminal conviction.
 Since the eligibility requirements for these kinds of alternative sentencing programs vary, you should speak with a criminal defense lawyer who has experience representing clients in casino crimes cases.

-Experienced Atlantic City, NJ Casino Crimes Lawyer Offers Comprehensive Defense against Casino Crime Charges
+Experienced Atlantic County Casino Crimes Lawyer Offers Comprehensive Defense against Casino Crimes and Criminal Charges

 If you’ve been charged with a casino crime in New Jersey, you need to act quickly to secure effective legal representation.
 The faster you act, the faster your lawyer can reach out to the local county prosecutor and begin working on getting your charges dismissed or downgraded.
 If you are an out-of-state resident, Mr. Tumelty may be able to appear in court on your behalf and eliminate the need for you to travel back to New Jersey for a trial.